scottellis/omap3-pwm/README.md

 	root@overo:~# cat /dev/pwm10
 	PWM10 Frequency 1024 Hz Duty Cycle 80%

-You can put an oscope on pin 28 of the expansion board to see the signal.
+You can put an oscope on pin 28 of the Overo expansion board to see the signal for pwm10.
 Use pin 15 for ground.
 Or you can measure the voltage on pin 28 and you'll see the duty cycle percentage of 1.8v.

 Here are the expansion board pins for all the PWM timers